 Interestingly, 25% of the total betting volume in underground operations takes place in New York and California.

-Why You Should Use an Offshore Online Sportsbooks
+Why You Should Use an Online Sportsbook

 Unlike the black market, online sportsbooks offer consumer protection.

 While bookies do pay out bettors more often than not, they aren’t legally obligated to.
-The only guarantee a bettor has with bookie is one of mutual trust.
+The only guarantee a bettor has with their bookie is one of mutual trust.
 There is no record of any transaction taking place whatsoever.

 If bets go disastrously wrong for bookmakers, a bettor has no higher authority to appeal to.
 Bettors only know their bookie, and they certainly can’t contact the police or a bank.
 Additionally, it’s best not to make a fuss when dealing with a shady organization related to organized crime.